bcg-mihai/locale_detector/README.md

 ## Caveats

-Locale autodetection is done via a `before_filter` called `set_locale`, which is run before every controller action when you bundle this gem.
-Beware, that the `set_locale` filter will most likely be run **first**, before your other application defined filters, so if you’d like to update the `session[:language]` in your `before_filter` (to reflect the change of display language by the user) you have to place a call to `set_locale` just after setting the `sessinon[:language]` (also see the notes below on "Turning off the language detection").
+Locale autodetection is done via a `before_action` called `set_locale`, which is run before every controller action when you bundle this gem.
+Beware, that the `set_locale` action will most likely be run **first**, before your other application defined actions, so if you’d like to update the `session[:language]` in your `before_action` (to reflect the change of display language by the user) you have to place a call to `set_locale` just after setting the `session[:language]` (also see the notes below on "Turning off the language detection").